 - Summertime means the full throng of summer visitors has arrived; something is always going on in Toronto in summer.

-- Summertime is patio season - a nice way to wile away the day or evening.
+- Summertime is patio season, a nice way to while away the day or evening.

 - Canada's biggest theme park, Canada's Wonderland, is open.